 Gather-load and scatter-store allows data to be efficiently transferred to or from a vector of non-contiguous memory addresses.
 The efficient transfer of data enables a wider range of source code constructs to be vectorized.
 To permit efficient accesses to contiguous memory, SVE provides an extensive set of load and store instructions which progress sequentially forwards through an array, supporting a full range of packed 8, 16, 32, and 64-bit vector element organizations.

 A vector partition is the dynamically-determined portion of a vector defined by a predicate register.
 SVE permits the progression of a loop one partition at a time, until the whole vector has been processed or the loop has reached its natural conclusion.

 - Fault-tolerant speculative vectorization

-Causes memory faults to be suppressed if they do not occur because of the first active element of the vector, and instead generates a predicate value indicating which of the requested lanes were successfully loaded prior to the first memory fault.
-This allows loops with conditional exits or unknown trip-counts to be safely vectorized, maintaining the same faulting behavior as if they had been executed sequentially.
+Fault-tolerant speculative vectorization suppresses memory faults if they do not occur because of the first active element of the vector.
+Instead, fault-tolerant speculative vectorization generates a predicate value indicating which of the requested lanes were successfully loaded prior to the first memory fault.
+This indication allows loops with conditional exits or unknown trip-counts to be safely vectorized, maintaining the same faulting behavior as if they had been executed sequentially.
 A common use for fault-tolerant speculative vectorization is in C strings.

 - Horizontal vector operations